STRESSED OR STRUGGLING TO KEEP UP WITH YOUR STUDIES?

 It’s important that you talk to someone as soon as possible.
 University staff will try to support you through your course if they are aware that there are problems.
 If you can, talk to your tutor or Course Leader to discuss your options.
 Your school will have to agree to you taking time out so you will normally be expected to provide some evidence of the reason for your intermission.

-If you don’t feel ready for this, talk the issues through in a confidential interview with a Counsellor or SU Casework Advisor who can help you negotiate the best way forward.
+If you don’t feel ready for this, talk the issues through in a confidential interview with a Counsellor or SU Advisor who can help you navigate the best way forward.

 You should consult Student Services for advice about the implications for your student funding, housing contract, and to work out how you will support yourself financially during your time out.